Birth Trauma Support

 “a deeply distressing or disturbing experience, emotional shock following a stressful event or a physical injury.”

 The cocktail of hormones that surge through a woman’s body during labour mean she is often transported to a different consciousness, any disruption to this state may be perceived as traumatic.

-That being said, anyone involved in birth (not just the mum) can experience birth trauma.
+That being said, anyone involved in birth (not just the person giving birth) can experience birth trauma.
 This could mean you, the dad, the birth partner, doula’s, midwives, doctors, even the baby.

 Trauma – from the Greek, “Wound.”
-Trauma can be physical such as a cut or a broken leg.
+Trauma can be physical such as an unwanted episotomy, pain relief or unwanted touch.
 Trauma can also be non-physical.
 It can be your thoughts, feelings and emotions.
 Your state of mind.
 How you perceived your safety and that of your baby, not feeling listened to or respected, like you were out of control.